mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 If you want to compare your code to the final code, check **main.py** in the above repository.

 ## Final Conclusions and Acknowledgments
 I hope this tutorial helped you understand how to load data and create neural networks in Pytorch, as well as see how the two are related.
-This was my first tutorial so, if there are any issues, please email me at **michael.pirrall@gmail.com**.
+This was my first tutorial, so, if there are any issues, please email me at **michael.pirrall@gmail.com**.
 I'd also appreciate any feedback or questions you may have.
 Thanks for using this tutorial and good luck moving forward with neural networks and data science!

 Some acknowledgements:
 * I would very much like to thank the great people at the Rochester Data Science Consortium as I created this tutorial while interning with them.
 Please feel free to check out their website: [http://rocdatascience.com/](http://rocdatascience.com/).